tasmota/docs/Home-Assistant-‐-Manual-Config.md

     retain: false
 ```

-If you are using your Sonoff to control a light, you may want to use the Use the [`light.mqtt`](https://www.home-assistant.io/components/light.mqtt/) component. component.
-Simply replace `switch` with `light` in the above configuration.
+If you are using your Sonoff to control a light, you may want to use the [`light.mqtt`](https://www.home-assistant.io/components/light.mqtt/) component.
+Replace `switch:` with `light:` in the above configuration.
 All other settings remain the same.

 ## Configure Sensors
 Use the [`sensor.mqtt`](https://www.home-assistant.io/components/sensor.mqtt/) component.